Healthy Homes Assessment Taita

 Taita Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside of the building but you must ensure there is somewhere for rain, surface and ground water to go and stop it from coming inside.
-When it is about damp and water, it is often not apparent that it can become a big problem and cause damages to your investment and affecting your tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside It’s about having to ensure there is somewhere for rain, surface or ground water and also stop it from getting into the building.
+When it comes to moisture and damp it is typically the things you don’t notice that could become a major issue and cause damage to your investment and harming your tenant’s health.

-Rental properties need to have efficient drainage to eliminate rainwater, storm water, and ground water, including an appropriate outfall or runoff.
-Making sure the water has a location to go and that it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must have efficient drainage for the removal of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go and that it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.

-Alongside an irrigation system to stop the ingress of moisture, if your property has an enclosed space between floorboards and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-A ground moisture barrier is usually made of polythene and is laid on top of the ground to stop any moisture in the ground from rising into the property.
-It also helps to prevent any damage to your underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground, to block any moisture in the ground from rising into the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection